TROLL: Trust Regions improve Reinforcement Learning for Large Language Models: Trust Region Optimization for Large Language Models

 for every output token $o_t$ \footnote{$\pol$ must also remain a valid distribution, i.e., $\sum_{o_t} \pol =1$ and $\pol\geq0$ for all $o_t$.
 We omit these constraints for brevity and elaborate in Appendix~\ref{app_sec:derivations}.}.
-Intuitively, the projection finds the policy distribution closest to the current LLM policy $\tarpol$ while remaining within an $\epsilon$-bound of the old policy.
+Intuitively, the projection finds the policy distribution closest to the current LLM policy $\tarpol$ while remaining within an $\epsilon$-bound of the policy used to collect the data for the current iteration $\oldpol$.
 The solution to this optimization problem is derived in \autoref{app_sec:troll_primal} and given as

 which is a geometric interpolation between the logits of $\tarpol$ and $\oldpol$.
 Here, $\eta^*$ acts as a step size controlling how far the projection moves the new policy to the old one.
 For each token, we can compute the optimal $\eta^*$ which enforces the trust region constraint by solving the convex dual of \autoref{eq:proj}.
 This dual is a scalar optimization problem, which we derive and state in \autoref{app_sec:troll_dual}, and can be solved with sufficient accuracy using a few iterations of ternary, or more generally, $n$-ary, bracketing.
 Furthermore, projecting is only necessary if the trust region bound is violated, which is only the case for very few, but highly relevant tokens.
 Thus, we can avoid it for the vast majority of tokens by filtering them beforehand.